tafhyseni/godaddy-php/README.md

 # GoDaddy PHP

-A minimalist Godaddy Php package for most of your operations with GoDaddy API..
+A minimalist Godaddy PHP package for most of your operations with GoDaddy API..
 *This package is open for PR, feel free to contribute :)*

 ### Installation